NanoFlux: Adversarial Dual-LLM Evaluation and Distillation For Multi-Domain Reasoning: Related Work

 \section{Related Work}

-Recent work shows that large-scale reasoning can be unlocked with surprisingly little fine-tuning data if the data is carefully selected. \citet{ye2025limo} introduced \textbf{LIMO (Less Is More for Reasoning)}, demonstrating that fine-tuning Qwen2.5-32B on only $\sim$800 curated math examples yielded state-of-the-art performance on AIME-24 and MATH500, outperforming models trained on orders of magnitude more data.
-Similarly, \citet{li2025structure} showed that models primarily benefit from the \emph{structure} of chain-of-thought (CoT) demonstrations, even when final answers are occasionally wrong, highlighting that logical format outweighs content in fine-tuning data.
+Recent work shows that large-scale reasoning can be unlocked with surprisingly little fine-tuning data if the data is carefully selected. \citet{ye2025limoreasoning} introduced \textbf{LIMO (Less Is More for Reasoning)}, demonstrating that fine-tuning Qwen2.5-32B on only $\sim$800 curated math examples yielded state-of-the-art performance on AIME-24 and MATH500, outperforming models trained on orders of magnitude more data.

+Similarly, \citet{li2025llmseasilylearnreason} showed that models primarily benefit from the \emph{structure} of chain-of-thought (CoT) demonstrations, even when final answers are occasionally wrong, highlighting that logical format outweighs content in fine-tuning data.

-Several approaches have explored letting models create their own training data. \citet{sun2025crescent} proposed \textbf{Crescent}, where an LLM generates and solves its own questions, bootstrapping improved math reasoning without external supervision. \citet{huang2025rzero} introduced \textbf{R-Zero}, a co-evolutionary self-play loop in which a \emph{Challenger} model generates questions that a \emph{Solver} model cannot answer, forming an adversarial curriculum that yielded +6--8 point gains on reasoning benchmarks with no human data. \citet{peng2025regenesis} proposed \textbf{ReGenesis}, which structured self-synthesized reasoning data around abstract, task-agnostic templates to improve generalization: unlike naive self-training (which often degrades out-of-domain performance), ReGenesis achieved +6.1\% gains on OOD reasoning tasks.
+Several approaches have explored letting models create their own training data. \citet{sun2025self} proposed \textbf{Crescent}, where an LLM generates and solves its own questions, bootstrapping improved math reasoning without external supervision. \citet{huang2026rzeroselfevolvingreasoningllm} introduced \textbf{R-Zero}, a co-evolutionary self-play loop in which a \emph{Challenger} model generates questions that a \emph{Solver} model cannot answer, forming an adversarial curriculum that yielded +6--8 point gains on reasoning benchmarks with no human data. \citet{peng2025regenesis} proposed \textbf{ReGenesis}, which structured self-synthesized reasoning data around abstract, task-agnostic templates to improve generalization: unlike naive self-training (which often degrades out-of-domain performance), ReGenesis achieved +6.1\% gains on OOD reasoning tasks.
 These works suggest that focusing training on failure cases is more efficient than scaling data indiscriminately.
-Self-Questioning Language Models (SQML) \citep{chen2025sqlm}) explores an \emph{asymmetric self-play} framework: a proposer generates questions from a domain prompt and a solver attempts to answer them.
-Both roles are trained by reinforcement learning, using majority voting (or unit tests for coding) as a proxy for correctness in lieu of ground truth.
-SQLM achieves reasoning gains on arithmetic, algebra (OMEGA benchmark), and programming tasks—\emph{without access to any curated training data}.
-This aligns with ideas from Crescent~\cite{sun2025crescent}, but SQLM uniquely combines RL-driven question generation with internal validation, rather than relying on external labels.